ekselan/DS-Unit-3-Sprint-2-SQL-and-Databases/README.md

 # DS-Unit-3-Sprint-2-SQL-and-Databases
 SQL and Databases for Data Science

+# SPRINT CHALLENGE EXPECTATIONS:

+1. Very focused on SQL and relational databases

+2. Will be using sqlite3 database (helpful to review code that interfaces with sqlite3)

+3. Part I - create a new db and populate it (sqlite3) via a python script (table creation, insert statements)

+4. Part I (B) - write some queries to answer questions on that db

+5. Part II - write python script to connect to a provided db and answer questions about it (provided schema)

+6. Part III - asks some conceptual questions about db provided in Part II (potentially more queries, joins)

+7. Part IV - conceptual questions about relationships between tables, SQL vs noSQL, etc.

 # ACID

 1. Atomicity - a transaction functions as a "unit" ; it either succeeds completely or fails completely